the-laughing-monkey/OpenRLHF-M/docs/RunPodding.md

    - Container disk size (50GB is a good start).
    - Attach your volume by mounting it to `/data`.
    - Enable a public IP.
-   - Set Expose TCP Ports to expose the default port and the Ray ports: `22,6379,8265`

 6. Ensure that "ssh" and "start Jupyter Notebook" are checked, then click **Deploy**.